Review: One Flew over the Cuckoo’s Nest, Old Vic ★★★★

 It also worth remembering that this is a historic text.
 Both the nurses and the sex workers felt a little one dimensional.
 As well as their cruel decisions, I would have loved the production to lean more into the fear they may well have had in an institution where they were outnumbered by male patients larger than them – but this, of course, is not in the source material.

-The finale involves the stage being torn up to reveal soil, a striking visual that ties back to the central themes of indigenous land loss and the displacement of the Native American voice.
-While this specific stagecraft technique is becoming somewhat overused in London theatres this season, it remains a pertinent and fitting conclusion to this specific story.
-Despite a few minor technical jars, this remains a truly powerful production.
+The finale sees the stage torn up to reveal soil, a desolate image that returns to the play’s concern with Indigenous land loss and the displacement of Native voices.
+While this kind of stagecraft has become increasingly familiar in London theatre this season, it remains an effective conclusion to this particular story.

 Latest reviews: